n-greensweig/weekend-salary-calculator/README.md

 Add a heading to the page

-- [ x ] Add a heading with a descriptive title to the DOM.
+- [ ] Add a heading with a descriptive title to the DOM :tada:
-- [ x ] Center the text and give the text a margin of 20px(?) on top and bottom
+- [ ] Center the text and give the text a margin of 20px(?) on top and bottom :tada:

 ### Part 2 - HTML Form